shrinerb/shrine/README.md

 ```

 There are many great JavaScript libraries for AJAX file uploads, for example
-this is how we use [jQuery-File-Upload] for direct uploads to our endpoint:
+this is how we could use [jQuery-File-Upload] for direct uploads to our endpoint:

 ```js
 $('[type="file"]').fileupload({